The Angantyr model for Heavy-Ion Collisions in PYTHIA8: Conclusion and Outlook

 \begin{itemize}

-\item The basic \pp\ interaction is described by the \pytppp event generator, based on multiple partonic sub-collisions and string hadronisation. \item The generalisation to nucleus collisions is inspired by the \fritiof model, and the notion of "wounded" or "participating" nucleons. \item The number of wounded nucleons is calculated from the Glauber model in impact parameter space, including Gribov corrections due to diffractive excitation of individual nucleons. \item Diffractive excitation is treated by the Good--Walker formalism, as the result of fluctuations.
-We here account for fluctuations in the states of individual nucleons, both in the projectile and in the target, and also fluctuations in the position of nucleons in the nuclei. \item The nucleon-nucleon cross section is parametrised, so as to reproduce the \pp\ total, elastic, and inelastic cross sections, specifying diffractive excitation of the projectile, the target, and double diffraction, as well as the forward elastic slope. \item The model is implemented in an event generator, which generates exclusive final states.
+\item The basic \pp\ interaction is described by the \pytppp event generator, based on multiple partonic sub-collisions and string hadronisation. \item The generalisation to nucleus collisions is inspired by the \fritiof model, and the notion of "wounded" or "participating" nucleons. \item The number of wounded nucleons is calculated from the Glauber model in impact parameter space, including "Gribov corrections" due to diffractive excitation of individual nucleons. \item The Glauber model is formulated in impact parameter space.
+Diffractive excitation is then most conveniently described by the Good--Walker formalism, as the result of fluctuations in the nucleon substructure.
+We here for the fist time account for fluctuations in both the projectile and the target nucleons, in a Glauber calculation.
+(As frequently in MC simulations, fluctuations in the position of nucleons in the nuclei are also included.) \end{itemize}

+The model is implemented in an event generator, which generates exclusive final states.
 It is included in the \pytppp package, where the user simply specifies a nucleus instead of a hadron as projectile and/or target.
-The possibility to add a signal process (of electroweak or other origin) is also included, enabling the user to study every process one could normally study in a \pp\ collision. \end{itemize}
+The possibility to add a signal process (of electroweak or other origin) is also included, enabling the user to study every process one could normally study in a \pp\ collision.

-We have shown that \angantyr does well in reproducing centrality dependent pseudo-rapidity distributions in \pPb\ and \PbPb\ collisions, at several energies, and have provided predictions for \XeXe, in good agreement with \alice data published later.
-We noted that the charged particle multiplicity at mid-rapidity is off by 5-10\%, when comparing to measurements which also include low-$p_\perp$ particles.
-This problem is, however, not limited to nuclear collisions, though more visible here.
-In \pp\ collisions \pytppp has similar problems giving precise descriptions of multiplicities when $p_\perp$ approaches the soft region.
-An important future effort will include further development of the non-perturbative models describing the dynamics at this scale, as well as their interface to the perturbative shower.
+We have shown that \angantyr gives a good description of general final state properties.
+This includes not only multiplicity and transverse momentum distributions both in \pPb\ and \PbPb\ collisions, but also its dependence on centrality.
+We note, however, that this dependence is very sensitive to the experimental definition of centrality.
+Thus we see that for low centrality the correlation between central multiplicity and "centrality" is more a correlation between central and forward activity, rather than between central activity and impact parameter.
+The model predictions for XeXe collisions are also in good agreement with \alice data published later.